ircdocs/modern-irc/index.md

 Each tag may have its own rules about how it can be used: from client to server only, from server to client only, or in both directions.

-The server MUST NOT add a tag to a message if the client has not requested the capability which enables the tag.
-The server MUST NOT add a tag to a message before replying to a client's request (`CAP REQ`) for the capability which enables that tag with an acknowledgement (`CAP ACK`).
+Servers MUST NOT add a tag to a message if the client has not requested the capability which enables the tag.
+Servers MUST NOT add a tag to a message before replying to a client's request (`CAP REQ`) for the capability which enables that tag with an acknowledgement (`CAP ACK`).
 If a client requests a capability which enables one or more message tags, that client MUST be able to parse the tags syntax.

-Similarly, the client MUST NOT add a tag to messages before the server replies to the client's request (`CAP REQ`) with an acknowledgement (`CAP ACK`).
-If the server accepts the capability request, the server MUST be able to parse the tags syntax.
+Similarly, clients MUST NOT add a tag to messages before the server replies to the client's request (`CAP REQ`) with an acknowledgement (`CAP ACK`).
+If the server accepts a capability request which enables tags on messages sent from the client to the server, the server MUST be able to parse the tags syntax on incoming messages from clients.

 Both clients and servers MAY parse supplied tags without any capabilities being enabled on the connection.
 They SHOULD ignore the tags of capabilities which are not enabled.